psu-libraries/pdf_accessibility_api/README.md

 - an input directory, where the API places files to be processed by the PDF_Accessibility application
 - an output directory, where the PDF_Accessibility application places the processed files to be retrieved

 The PDF Accessibility API acts as an intermediary to send and retrieve those files for clients.
 It has two major components: the API and the GUI.
+Additionally, there is the option to only generate alt-text for a given image.
+This option is currently only available through a GUI.

-## API
+## PDF Remediation – API

 Refer to the Swagger documentation for endpoint and webhook details at `/api-docs`.